Connect with others who understand.

 Written by Marnie Willman

-Read on to learn more about insomnia, its connection to heart disease, and tips for getting a better night’s rest.
+In this article, we’ll explore what insomnia is, how it’s connected to heart disease, and tips for getting a better night’s rest.

 What Is Insomnia?

-Insomnia is common in people living with cardiovascular conditions like heart disease.
-A 2021 research study found that 45 percent of coronary heart disease outpatients experienced insomnia.
-Furthermore, insomnia has been found to increase hypertension (high blood pressure), coronary heart disease, and heart failure.
+Insomnia is common among people living with cardiovascular conditions such as heart disease.
+A 2021 research study found that 45 percent of outpatients with coronary heart disease experienced insomnia.

 Heart Disease Symptoms

-Heart disease symptoms like chest pain and discomfort, trouble breathing, and gastrointestinal issues such as heartburn may make it difficult to find a comfortable sleeping position and fall asleep.
-Orthopnea (shortness of breath) can sometimes worsen when you lie down, making falling or staying asleep difficult.
-Some people may actually be awakened by chest pain, palpitations, or paroxysmal nocturnal dyspnea (sudden shortness of breath during sleep).
+Conditions like orthopnea (shortness of breath) can sometimes worsen when you lie down, making falling or staying asleep difficult.
+Some people may actually be awakened by chest pain or paroxysmal nocturnal dyspnea (sudden shortness of breath during sleep due to heart weakness).
+Orthopnea and paroxysmal nocturnal dyspnea affect people with heart failure.

 Heart Disease Treatments

 • Several medications used to control heart rhythms have been associated with sleep disorders, especially at higher dosages.
-These include flecainide (Tambocor) and propafenone (Rythmol).

 9 Tips for Improving Sleep With Heart Disease